-$\widehat{\xi}$ is called the $e_{q}(t)$-subprocess of $\xi^{h}$.
+where $q$ is the nonnegative function defined in \eqref{def:q-rs}. $\widehat{\xi}$ is called the $e_{q}(t)$-subprocess of $\xi^{h}$, which can be obtained by killing $\xi^h$ with rate $q$.
 In fact, a version of the $e_{q}(t)$-subprocess can be obtained by the following method of curtailment of the lifetime.
 Let $Z$ be an exponential random variable, of parameter 1, independent of $\xi^{h}$.
 Put

 and